An Introduction to Children's Ministry

 Help bring children to acceptance of Jesus

-A well-planned children's ministry places its greatest emphasis on leading children to consider giving their lives to Christ.
+A well-planned children’s ministry places its greatest emphasis on leading children to respond to Christ’s love.
 This can be accomplished in every activity through direct and indirect methods, through instruction and example.

 Summary of why the church needs a strong children’s ministry